 It’s so satisfying to see the end result of your labors – and you can enjoy this relish all the year long!

-- 2½ lbs cucumbers, peeled, center row of seeds removed, and finely diced
+- 2½ lbs cucumbers (weighed prior to peeling and seeding),peeled, center row of seeds removed, and finely diced

 - 3 cups white vinegar

 - 1/2 cup sugar (optional or use less according to taste)